Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Results

 \subsection{Effects of Debiasing}

-\textbf{Our novel bias lexicon and lexicon-based evaluation capture culturally ingrained stereotypes that self-debiasing fails to erase}, revealing limitations of existing strategies for non-Western debiasing.
+\textbf{Our novel bias lexicon and lexicon-based evaluation capture culturally ingrained stereotypes that self-debiasing fails to erase}, revealing strategy constraints for non-Western debiasing.
 For example, measuring the link of \textit{housewife} with Hindu women or \textit{manipulate} with widowed Muslim men.
-We examine whether self-debiasing techniques reduce intersectional biases in language families and applications.
-Our findings highlight regional and linguistic variations in intersectional bias, and effectiveness of self-debiasing in multilingual and open-ended generative tasks, surpassing traditional constrained, Eurocentric evaluations.
+We examine if self-debiasing reduces intersectional biases in language families and applications.
+Our findings reveal regional/linguistic variations in intersectional bias, and self-debiasing effectiveness in multilingual, open-ended generative tasks, surpassing traditional Eurocentric evaluations.